muziejus/javascripting-english-major/1-environment.md

 purposes of this course, we’re going to introduce two new pieces of software that work to make your programming life easier.

-This establishes a programming *environment*, which is a workflow in which multiple pieces of software work together in order to make reaching your goals as easy as possible.
-Many programming rely on IDEs, or integrated development environments, such as Xcode for writing MacOS and iOS apps or R Studio for writing in R. These are one-stop shops that try to handle the entirety of your project within one piece of software.
+This establishes a programming **environment**, which is a workflow in which multiple pieces of software work together in order to make reaching your goals as easy as possible.
+Many programming rely on IDEs, or integrated development environments, such as [Xcode](https://developer.apple.com/xcode/) for writing MacOS and iOS apps or [R Studio](http://rstudio.com) for writing in R. These are one-stop shops that try to handle the entirety of your project within one piece of software.
 We’ll reach a similar state with Atom, below, but not before first making a detour through Git.

-A key concept to application development is “versioning.”
-That is, by making use of a piece of software called a version control system, a project can work as though it has a time machine attached to it.
+A key concept to application development is **versioning**.
+That is, by making use of a piece of software called a **version control system**, a project can work as though it has a time machine attached to it.
 But not just a time machine.

 Before moving forward, note that above I don’t refer to a “document” or even a “file.”
 Most of the homework you’ve ever turned in before for an English class